Vijayhiga/Depth-Prediction-for-Monocular-Camera/README.md

 # Steps to run the file
 1) Clone this Directory

-2) Run the test.py file
+2) Run the test.py file (Directory Should be this)
   > python test.py

 You can two window one is the RGB image and the other is the Gray scaled depth map.

 # Various concepts used